-What are the three levels of government?
-What things do they share power?
+What are the three levels of government, and do they share any responsibilities?

-The three levels of government is an important aspect of Australian governance, so thank you for the opportunity to explain it Jaiden.
+The three levels of government are an important feature of Australia’s system of government, so thank you for the opportunity to explain it.
 The three levels are:

-However, state/territory and federal parliaments share responsibility for some matters.
+State/territory and federal parliaments share responsibility for some matters.
 A good example is education.
-State/territory governments hire teachers and run schools but the Australian government prepares the national curriculum taught in schools.
-But what happens when a state/territory law and a federal law conflict?
-The Australian Constitution states that where state and federal law laws disagree the federal law must be followed.
+State/territory governments hire teachers and run schools, but the Australian Government prepares the national curriculum taught in schools.
+If a state/territory law and a federal law conflict, section 109 of the Australian Constitution says the federal law must be followed.
 The Australian Parliament can overturn a territory law at any time.

 Three levels of government in Australia.